Travis County Projects

 - Thaxton Road: A 0.71-mile section of Thaxton Road from McKinney Falls Parkway to Sassman Road will be reconstructed from the existing two-lane road to a four-lane divided road with a continuous center turn lane, bike lanes and sidewalks.

-- Old Lockhart Road: A 2.2-mile section of Old Lockhart Road from Slaughter Lane to Bradshaw Road and Capitol View Drive to Thaxton Road will have shoulders added in both directions.
+- Old Lockhart Road: A 1.7-mile section of Old Lockhart Road from Capitol View Drive to Thaxton Road will have shoulders added in both directions.

-- South Pleasant Valley Road: A 2.5-mile section of South Pleasant Valley Road from SH 45 to Bradshaw Road will be reconstructed from the existing two-lane road to a four-lane divided road with bike lanes and sidewalks.
+- South Pleasant Valley Road: A 2.5-mile section of Bradshaw Road and Turnersville Road will be reconstructed as South Pleasant Valley Road from River Plantation Drive to SH 45 from existing two-lane roads to a four-lane divided road with bike lanes and sidewalks.

 - Old San Antonio Road: A 2.1-mile section of Old San Antonio Road from FM 1626 to Puryear Road will have shoulders added in both directions.